 Laughter can quickly dispel tension and increase the capacity for dialogue.
 Most of us experience unexpected change, suffering and loss in our lives.
 As we are able to find the humor in a situation, we can begin to heal and move ahead.
 Difficult experiences, if met with hope and optimism can generate remarkable growth opportunities.
 In fact, humor frequently emerges from the down side of our lives.
 Inner peace comes when we are able to find humor in our painful experiences.
 We trust the people that we laugh with.
 Fun and trust go hand in hand.
 Peaceful solutions will be found when we experience laughter and joy as an integral part of our lives.

 Bah ...: Dealing with Humordoomers Over the Holidays Bah Humbug!
 Chances are you will encounter a few scrooges over the holidays.
 After years ...

 Bah Humbug!
 Chances are you will encounter a few scrooges over the holidays.
-After years of trying to understand the negative responses that some people have to joyful events and to positive people: I found myself calling these folks, “humordoomers”.
-A humordoomer is a person who consistently uses negative humor to control and manipulate others.
+After years of trying to understand the negative responses that some people have to positive and joyful events and to positive people, I came up with the name “humordoomers”.
+This is a person who consistently uses negative humor to control and manipulate others.
 Humorphobia (a fear of positivity and humor) breeds humordoomers, skilled crafters who use subtle techniques to suppress humor in others.

 Humordoomers are difficult to deal with.
 It is important to realize that many people find the holidays stressful.
 One tactic that you can use to deal with their behavior is to squash the negativity with kindness and understanding.
 Sometimes these folks need someone to listen to them and empathize with them.
 You will need to accept the fact that these folks may be dealing with challenging mental health issues.
 A note here---if you need to preserve your own energy, another survival technique is to avoid these scrooges altogether.